Salman al-Ouda

 In 1993 al-Ouda was one of the leaders of the dissident group Committee for the Defense of Legitimate Rights (CDLR) that challenged the Saudi government, for which he was imprisoned during 1994–1999.
 In 2007 he was viewed as a government supporter.
-He was detained by the Saudi authorities in September 2017.
+He was detained again by the Saudi authorities in September 2017.
 As of July 2018, he remained in solitary confinement without charge or trial.
 Officials imposed travel bans on members of his family.
 He was arrested for his refusal to comply with an order by Saudi authorities to tweet a specific text to support the Saudi-led blockade of Qatar.
 In a 4 September 2018 legal hearing, prosecutors applied for al-Ouda to be sentenced to death.

-Personal life
+Family background

-Al-Ouda was born in 1956 in al-Basr, near the city of Burayda in Al-Qassim in central Saudi Arabia.
+Salman Al-Ouda was born in 1956 in al-Basr, near the city of Burayda in Al-Qassim in central Saudi Arabia to Fahd Al-Ouda who belonged to the Al-Ouda branch of the aristocratic Bani Khalid.
+The Bani Khalid had an established Emirate in the Eastern region of the Arabian Peninsula, with control from the town of Kuwait to the Najd during the 17th and 18th centuries before their fall to the Al-Saud Dynasty from the Bani Hanifa.
 He spent his early years in al-Basr, then moved to Burayda.

+Family life

 Al-Ouda was married to Haya al-Sayari.
-His eldest son is named Maaz, or Mu`âdh.
-In January 2017, a traffic accident killed al Ouda's son Hisham and his wife Haya.
-Condolences to al-Ouda over this accident were given on Twitter by Mohamad al-Arefe, Aid al-Qarni, Ibrahim al-Dawish, Hassan al-Husseini, Ziyad al-Shahri, Nayef al-Sahfe, Moussa al-Omar, and Muhammad al-Yaqoubi.
+His eldest son is named Muadh.
+In January 2017, a traffic accident killed al-Ouda's son Hisham and his wife Haya.
+Condolences to al-Ouda over this accident were given on Twitter by Mohamad al-Arifi, Aid al-Qarni, Ibrahim al-Dawish, Hassan al-Husseini, Ziyad al-Shahri, Nayef al-Sahfe, Moussa al-Omar, and Muhammad al-Yaqoubi.

 Education

 Al-Ouda joined an educational institute in Burayda, where he spent six years.
-He studied under scholars such as Abd al-Aziz ibn Abd Allah ibn Baaz, Muhammad ibn al Uthaymeen, Abdullah Abdal Rahman Jibreen, and Saleh Al-bleahy.
+He studied under scholars such as Ibn Baz, al-Uthaymin and Ibn Jibrin.
 In Burayda, he studied Arabic grammar, Hanbali jurisprudence and hadith under the guidance of local sheikhs.
 He completed a B.A., M.A. and Ph.D. in Islamic jurisprudence at Imam Muhammad bin Sa'ud University.

 He graduated from the Faculty of Sharia and Religious Principles in Qassim, then became a teacher at the Scientific Institutes there.
-He wrote the book (أفعل ولا حرج) (Do No Wrong), which became well-known.
+He wrote the book (أفعل ولا حرج) (Do No Wrong), which became well known.